idaholab/moose/modules/doc/content/framework_development/patch_to_code.md

 ## 1. It begins with a Pull Request

 [Contributors](framework_development/contributing.md) submit code to MOOSE by pushing their modifications to their [Fork](https://help.github.com/articles/fork-a-repo) of the MOOSE repository.
-Then, a Contributor will submit a Pull Request (PR) to pull their modifications from their Fork into the `devel` branch in the main MOOSE repository.
+Then, a Contributor will submit a Pull Request (PR) to pull their modifications from their Fork into the `next` branch in the main MOOSE repository.

 ## 2. Testing At Every Turn